Force-sensing resistor: Quantum tunneling in FSRs

-The quantum tunneling operation implies that the average inter-particle separation $s$ is reduced when the conductive polymer is subjected to mechanical stress, such a reduction in $s$ causes a probability increment for particle transmission according to the equations for a rectangular potential barrier.
+The quantum tunneling operation implies that the average inter-particle separation $s$ is reduced when the conductive polymer is subjected to mechanical stress; such a reduction in $s$ causes a probability increment for particle transmission according to the equations for a rectangular potential barrier.
 Similarly, the contact resistance $R_C$ is reduced amid larger applied forces.
-In order to operate on the basis of quantum tunneling, particle concentration in the conductive polymer must be held below the percolation threshold $\phi_c$.
+To operate based on quantum tunneling, particle concentration in the conductive polymer must be held below the percolation threshold $\phi_c$.

 Several authors have developed theoretical models for the quantum tunneling conduction of FSRs, some of the models rely upon the equations for particle transmission across a rectangular potential barrier.
-However, the practical usage of such equations is limited because they are stated in terms of electron energy, $E$, that follows a Fermi Dirac probability distribution, i.e. electron energy is not a priori determined or can not be set by the final user.
+However, the practical usage of such equations is limited because they are stated in terms of electron energy, $E$, that follows a Fermi Dirac probability distribution, i.e., electron energy is not a priori determined or can not be set by the final user.
 The analytical derivation of the equations for a rectangular potential barrier including the Fermi Dirac distribution was found in the 60`s by Simmons.
 Such equations relate the current density $J$ with the external applied voltage across the sensor $U$.
 However, $J$ is not straightforward measurable in practice, so the transformation $I=JA$ is usually applied in literature when dealing with FSRs.